The Prime Rate in Canada

 Most Recent Bank of Canada Rate News

-The next scheduled policy interest rate announcement is June 5, 2024.
+The next Bank of Canada rate announcement is scheduled for June 4.

 Conclusion